-The men and women that have given their time, their energy and, too frequently, their lives to protect our country and to serve our interests abroad are to be thanked, honored, and revered.
+The men and women who have given their time, their energy and, too frequently, their lives to protect our country and to serve our interests abroad are to be thanked, honored, and revered.

 Any government that sends men and women into armed conflict, must agree, as part of its contract with those brave individuals, to provide equipment, training and leadership that ensures the best possible physical and psychological protection for combatants while they perform their duties.
 Following their return from combat, each individual must also be provided with the very best healthcare available to ensure their physical and mental health and to maximize their quality of life.